bobappleyard/bwl/README.md

 Eof         -- matches against the end of the input.

 Terminal    -- an integer type that matches against the Id() method of the Position passed in, and returns the Position's Data() if it matches.
+Terminals are an important building block to PEGs.
+For some more information on handling them, see below.

 And         -- a slice type representing a series of expressions that must all match, in order, for the whole expression to match.
 The data part is a slice containing the data parts of each of the subexpressions.

 Or          -- a slice type representing a choice of expressions.
 The first subexpression to match will be what the Or matches to at the given position.

 Extensible  -- returns an ExtensibleExpr that behaves like Or when matching, but can have extra alternatives incorporated through calls to Add().
+Note that "left recursion" should be guarded against.
+If you add an Extensible to itself, an infinite loop will occur during matching.
+This is also true if you add anything where the first item is the extensible.

 Quantify    -- returns an expression object that repeats the matching of another expression a given number of times.
 Given are a maximum and minumum number of repetitions.
 The maximum being -1 corresponds to there being no maximum.